muratk5n/thirdwave/en/README.md

 ---

-Bipartisanship should get a pol demotion from being a remarkable event, to something regular, and an unremarkable event.
+Bipartisanship needs to get a demotion from being a remarkable event, to something regular, and an unremarkable event.
 You agree on some stuff, you get them done.
 What's the big deal..?

 ---